ahmnot/matrice3x3-generation/README.md

 ](https://www.youtube.com/watch?v=Y9bNTE-mXM0)

+The main program is in sketch.js.
 There is also the Processing version, in BlocGenerator.pde.